 With FSAs, you can set aside tax-free money from your paycheck to pay for out-of-pocket expenses like deductibles, copays, coinsurance and childcare.
 You pay less for these expenses because the money is not taxed when it is deducted from your paycheck or when you use it to pay for eligible expenses.
 You can contribute to one or both of the FSAs.
 You do not have to be enrolled in the medical plan to participate.

-You can contribute $240-$2,650/year to the Health Care FSA.
+You can contribute $240-$3,200/year (2024 IRS limit) to the Health Care FSA.
 And/or you can contribute $240-$5,000/year to the Dependent Care FSA.
 You must re-enroll in the FSAs every year (during annual enrollment for the upcoming calendar year), even if you wish to keep your same contribution.

 Eligible FSA expenses